-Skin that is protected from harmful environmental stressors is healthy, smooth and beautiful.
 The biggest stressor that our skin faces regularly is the sun.
-As the summer approaches many of us will be spending hours outdoors and our skin will need protection.
+During summer many of us are spending hours outdoors and our skin will need protection.

-Taking care of your skin should be on everyone’s radar, the skin is the body’s biggest organ that serves many important functions.
-Protecting the skin from the damage is essential to looking your best and preventing long-term damage.
-Signs of premature skin aging such as wrinkles, age spots, and decreased elasticity can be detected as early as your 20’s or 30’s.
+Taking care of your skin should be on your radar.
+The skin is the body’s biggest organ that serves many important functions.
+Protecting the skin from damage is essential to preventing long-term damage and looking your best.

 What Does Glutathione Do for the Skin?

-Glutathione (also known as GSH), our body’s “master antioxidant” has been widely researched for its ability to provide cells with protection against numerous things including oxidative stress.
-Oxidative stress is damage caused by molecules called free radicals, which are triggered by exposure to UV rays from the sun.
-They are the reason why skin starts to look saggy and wrinkled as we age.
+You may be wondering what is glutathione good for?
+Glutathione (also known as GSH), our body’s “master antioxidant” has been widely researched for its ability to protect cells against foreign invaders and oxidative stress.
+Oxidative stress is damage caused by unstable molecules around us called free radicals, which are triggered by exposure to UV rays from the sun.
+These free radicals are the reason why skin starts to look saggy and wrinkled as we age.

-The ability of GSH to fight free radicals also translates to the skin.
+The ability of GSH to fight free radicals is also especially prominent in the skin.
 When the skin is damaged by these molecules this leads to inflammation, wrinkles, and hyperpigmentation.
-Restoring glutathione levels with a healthy diet can help keep some of these signs of skin aging at bay.
+Restoring glutathione levels with a healthy diet can help keep some of these skin aging signs at bay.

-In another study, results suggest that a significant fraction of even UVB damage can be healed by GSH inside the cells, and that a major role of GSH in human skin cells is to protect them from the sometimes damaging action of sunlight.
+Researchers also found that intracellular GSH is involved in protecting human skin cells against a wide range of solar radiation damage from the sun.
+In another study, results suggest that a significant fraction of UVB damage can be healed by GSH inside the cells.
+This study highlights the major role of GSH in protecting human skin cells from the sometimes damaging action of sunlight.

 Glutathione and Skin Care

-You might be surprised to learn that one of the best ways to harness glutathione benefits for skin is not to take a GSH supplement.
+You might be surprised to learn that one of the best ways to harness glutathione benefits for skin and glutathione antioxidants is not to take a GSH supplement.

-One of the best ways to naturally increase your levels of GSH is to provide your body with the key precursors it needs to produce it naturally.
-While glutathione supplements have benefits, they are poorly absorbed and don’t work as well as allowing your body to make this powerful antioxidant on its own.
+One of the best ways to enjoy glutathione skin benefits and naturally increase your levels of GSH is to provide your body with the key precursors it needs, that is, the nutrients needed to produce it.
+These three precursors are the amino acids glycine, cysteine and glutamine.
+This is because while glutathione supplements have benefits, they are poorly absorbed and don’t work as well as allowing your body to make this powerful antioxidant on its own.

 - Albrecht S, Jung S, Müller R, et al. Skin type differences in sun‐induced oxidative stress.
 Br J Dermatol.
 2019;180(3):e71-e71.